California heat spurs 1st rolling power outages since 2011

 The California Independent System Operator (California ISO), which manages the power grid, declared an emergency shortly after 6:30 p.m. and directed utilities around the state to shed their power loads.

-Pacific Gas & Electric, the state’s largest utility, tweeted that it would turn off power to about 200,000 to 250,000 customers in rotating outages for about an hour at a time until around 11 p.m.
+Pacific Gas & Electric, the state’s largest utility, tweeted that it would turn off power to about 200,000 to 250,000 customers in rotating outages for about an hour at a time.
 Other utilities were told to do the same.

+The emergency declaration ended just before 10 p.m. and California ISO said power had been restored statewide.

 “Extreme heat is really the driver behind this,” said Anne Gonzales, spokeswoman for the power grid operator.